 Simply put, the university does not allow bribes, kickbacks, payments, or any other similar inducements to be offered or given directly to any individual or organization — or given indirectly through any intermediary such as an attorney, agent, consultant, or other third-party individual or organization — for any purpose, including for the purpose of influencing such individual or organization in connection with obtaining or retaining business for, or directing business to, the university or a member of the university community, or for the purpose of securing an otherwise improper advantage for the university or any member of the university community.
 The university’s activities in foreign countries are no exception.
 Furthermore, they are subject to particular scrutiny.

-This guidance has been compiled by the Office of General Counsel to assist members of the University community to recognize FCPA issues and to avoid circumstances which may lead to or give the appearance of unethical business conduct by members of the University community.
+This guidance has been compiled by the Office of the General Counsel to assist members of the university community to recognize FCPA issues and to avoid circumstances which may lead to or give the appearance of unethical business conduct by members of the university community.

 Scope of this Guidance

 This guidance applies to all members of the university community, and is designed to help ensure compliance with the FCPA.
 Violations of the FCPA can result in criminal, civil and regulatory penalties for the university and or the individuals involved, as well as significant damage to our collective reputation.
 Any failure to follow this guidance may lead to disciplinary action, up to and including termination of employment.

 Summary of the FCPA